 - Keep your equipment maintained and efficient

 - Hold online meeting to cut down on travel

 Can you recycle your waste?
 Can anyone in your community reuse any waste from your processes as part of their own or as a way to raise money for charity?

 - Shop around and see if you can switch your energy provider to one with stronger green credentials.

 - Source local and sustainable suppliers to cut down on the carbon footprint of your materials.

-- Make the switch to eco-friendly packaging materials and plastic-free options where possible and encourage your customers to recycle these.
+- Consider making the switch to plastic-free packaging options where possible and encourage your customers to recycle these.

 4. Look at your deliveries

 With many businesses branching out into deliveries during the pandemic, this is perhaps a new area of your business to evaluate and assess if it’s as sustainable as it can be.